cdac-project-ditiss/SecuLab/Firewall/README.md

 4. Enable application layer inspection (e.g., block SSH on WAN)
 5. Configure port forwarding for web server
 6. Test DMZ accessibility from WAN

+## NOTE
+This is a free version of FortiGate NGFW for virtual machine.
+This only works with 1 vCPU and 2 GB memory.
+You need to register yourself to FortiCloud by creating an account and then login using same account in Virtual Machine to register it.
+One Machine per account.